Staff Compensation Administration Policy

 Incentive Programs

-Georgia Tech may establish incentive compensation programs consistent with state law, USG Policy, and applicable procedures, however, institutional incentive compensation programs must be reviewed and approved by the USG’s Office of Fiscal Affairs and GTHR.
+Georgia Tech may establish incentive compensation programs consistent with state law, USG Policy, and applicable procedures.
+Any institutional incentive compensation programs must be reviewed and approved by the USG’s Office of Fiscal Affairs and GTHR before implementation.

 Starting Compensation

 Starting salaries for external hires are determined based on the applicant’s prior experience, skills, or education, directly compared to other employees that are similarly situated at Georgia Tech.
 For starting compensation purposes, external hires include transfers from other USG institutions.
-Temporary and student workers transitioning to a regular staff or faculty role will be subject to salary increase administration rules for current employees.
+Temporary and student workers transitioning to a regular staff position will be subject to salary increase administration rules for current employees.

-Internal and External hires must start at no less than the minimum of the salary range of the Pay Grade for the position into which they have been hired.
+Starting salaries for Internal and External hires must be no less than the minimum salary of the Pay Grade for the position into which they have been hired.

 Merit Adjustments

 Georgia Tech’s compensation programs are designed to recognize, and reward staff members based on individual performance.
 Merit increases are typically authorized at the beginning of a fiscal year and are subject to salary limitations and guidelines established each fiscal year.
-Increases reflect each employee’s performance as evaluated by their supervisor and will generally be distributed on a percentage basis around the average percentage increase as determined by USG guidance.
-Merit salary increases that exceed the range established by the USG salary administration statement must be documented on an individual basis and must be approved according to the guidelines for that year’s merit process.
+Increases reflect each employee’s performance as evaluated by their supervisor and will be distributed around the average percentage increase determined by the USG.

 Promotion or Reclassification Increases

 Promotions may occur as a result of reclassification, reorganization, or through competitive recruitment.
 When an employee is promoted or reclassified to a position in a higher Pay Grade, the employee will normally be awarded a promotional or reclassification increase.
-Determinations of the actual increase will consider relevant factors such as internal compensation equity and the individual’s qualifications and experience for the position.
-Not all promotions will result in a compensation increase.
+Determination of the amount of the increase will consider relevant factors such as internal compensation equity, the respective unit's budget, and the individual’s qualifications and experience for the position.

-Newly promoted or hired employees are generally ineligible for a subsequent promotion or a lateral move (unless within their own unit) until completion of one year of continuous service in that position.
-Exceptions to this are:
+Newly promoted or hired employees are ineligible for a subsequent promotion or a lateral move (unless within their own unit) until completion of one year of continuous service in that position.
+Exceptions to this include, but are not limited to:

 • The individual’s current work is to be curtailed.

-• All available employees with at least one year of service have been considered and rejected for the position.
+• All applicants or candidates with at least one year of service have been considered and rejected for the position.

-• Situations in which the leadership of two units mutually agree to a transition to the benefit of Georgia Tech.
+• The leaders of two units agree to a transition for the benefit of Georgia Tech.

 Demotions